AustralianBioCommons/hifi-assembly-workflow/docs/workflows.md

 **Please note:**

 - For running this on NCI Gadi you need access.
-Please refer to Gadi guidelines for account creation and usage: these can be found at https://opus.nci.org.au/display/Help/Access.
+Please refer to [Gadi guidelines for account creation and usage](https://opus.nci.org.au/display/Help/Access).
 - For running this on Setonix Pawsey you need access.
-Please refer to Setonix guidelines at https://support.pawsey.org.au/documentation/display/US/User+Support+Documentation.
+Please refer to [Setonix guidelines](https://support.pawsey.org.au/documentation/display/US/User+Support+Documentation).
 - That you can either run jobs interactively or submit jobs to the cluster.
-This is determined by the -profile flag.
-By passing the if89/setonix tag to the profile argument, the jobs are submitted and run on the cluster and utilising singularity containers.
+This is determined by the `-profile` flag.
+By passing the `if89/setonix` tag to the profile argument, the jobs are submitted and run on the cluster and also use singularity containers.

-Support to access compute infrastructure, please refer to ABLeS documentation at https://australianbiocommons.github.io/ables/.
+For support accessing compute infrastructure, please refer to ABLeS documentation at https://australianbiocommons.github.io/ables/.

 ### Required (minimum) inputs/parameters

-PATH to HiFi bam folder is the minimum requirement for the pipeline.
+`PATH` to HiFi bam folder is the minimum requirement for the workflow.

 ### Parameters

 The workflow accepts the following arguments:

-**Mandatory arguments:**
+#### Mandatory arguments

 + `--bam_folder`: Folder containing BAM files (Only *HiFi* BAM file)

-**Optional arguments:**
+#### Optional arguments

 + `--out_dir`:                   Path to the otuput directory.
 Default: The input bam directory.
 + `--samtools_threads`:          Number of threads to use for samtools.
 Default is 8.